 Lastly, anyone who sings his own praises as much, and as often as Donald Trump lends much evidence to the very valid suspicion that the Trumpster he an overall unstable individual.
 If for no other reason, the many times that he himself has explicitly stated that “Only I can fix/solve…” As you might recall,

-I would invite you to—again—search the media archives to find anyplace, chapter and verse, or anytime either President Obama, or Hillary Clinton declared so boldly that “only” they could be the solution to any problem American has (hint: No, this doesn’t mean that Trump is “confident” and/or “self-assured.”
-Such an overbearing perceptions of self-importance is a textbook symptom of narcissism).
-But before you decide to take the time doing so, you might want to pack a lunch…it’s going to be a while before you find it.
+I would invite you to—again—search the media archives to find anyplace, chapter and verse, or any time either President Obama or Hillary Clinton declared so boldly that only they could be the solution to any problem American has.
+(Hint: No, this doesn’t mean that Trump is “confident” and/or “self-assured.”
+Such an overbearing perception of self-importance is a textbook symptom of narcissism).
+But before you decide to take the time doing so, you might want to pack a lunch; it’s going to be a while before you find it.
 Bottom-line Trumpers; to call Clinton or Obama “narcissists” on the same level as your boy Trump simply doesn’t work.

 For Trumpers, logic and facts seem to be beyond their ability to grasp, much like in the case of their political-spiritual figurehead.
 Despite both reality and proof to the contrary, many of Trump’s most ardent supporters believe—among other things—that former president Obama was/is a Muslim, that he was born in Kenya, that his birth certificate was/is a forged fake, that Trump’s 2017 inauguration crowd was the biggest in the country’s history, and pretty much any outlandish statement that trump himself tries to pass off as “fact.”
 And since many Trumpists only bother to fact-check those they already have predisposed opposition to, most won’t bother to test the veracity of his claims.
 In fact, their inclination for taking their Dear Leader’s word as indisputable gospel, without even questioning the credibility of his claim by employing even the most rudimentary of research (or logic), only illustrates the cult-like fervor around Trump.
 Take for example Trump’s declaration that between 3 million and 5 million illegal (immigrant and others) voters caused him to lose the popular vote to Hillary Clinton in last year’s elections.